Djohnnie/CSharpWars/README.md

 A web-based UI can be used for players to write C# scripts and deploy them to the game arena.
 Because this part of the game is currently not the main focus of this project, I will keep it simple and develop it using **[ASP.NET Core MVC](https://github.com/dotnet/core)**.

 ##### Middleware
 Running C# scripts dynamically should be doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.
 This framework provides access to the C# Compiler by feeding it C# code as-a-string.
-By feeding the compiled C# script some context, the script itself can alter this context which I can then feed to the game-loop.
-For simplicity and flexibility, this middleware game-loop logic will be implemented as a Console Application.
+If I feed the compiled C# script some context, the script itself can alter this context which I can then feed to the game-loop.
+For simplicity and flexibility, I will implement this middleware game-loop logic as a Console Application.

 ##### Backend
-Communication between frontends and backend can be easily provided using a simple HTTP based technology.
-I will use **[ASP.NET Core WebApi](https://github.com/dotnet/core)** to implement this.
+I will provide communication between frontends and backend using a simple HTTP based technology like **[ASP.NET Core WebApi](https://github.com/dotnet/core)**.
 The frontend game client should be able to poll the game state and the frontend web client should be able to deploy new robots and scripts to the game-loop.

 Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)** or **[Azure SQL](https://azure.microsoft.com/nl-nl/free/sql-database)**.

 ##### Deployment
-Because I want flexibility in deployment, **[Docker Containers](https://www.docker.com/)** will be used to host the backend web applications and middleware service.
-For building code and Docker containers, **[Azure DevOps & Azure Pipelines](https://azure.microsoft.com/nl-nl/services/devops/pipelines/)** will be used.
+Because I want flexibility in deployment, I use **[Docker Containers](https://www.docker.com/)** to host the backend web applications and middleware service.
+I use **[Azure DevOps & Azure Pipelines](https://azure.microsoft.com/nl-nl/services/devops/pipelines/)** to automatically compile code, run unit tests and build Docker containers.

 ### Finally

-In the next 4 chapters, I will discuss development of the frontend, middleware and backend components in detail.
+In the next 4 chapters, I will discuss development of the frontend, middleware and backend components in more detail.

 ## Part 2 - Implementing a simple API